-3. Share the link to Slido with your online speakers
+3. Share access to Slido with your online speakers

 You can share access to your Slido event with as many people as you want to.
 Before the event takes place, send a link to your speakers who will then be able to monitor incoming questions, highlight the ones they’re currently answering or mark questions as answered.

 4. Share the Slido screen with your participants

 When running interaction through Slido, always share the Slido screen with your audience so they can follow what’s going on.
 If you’re running polls, show the screen with the results.
 During a Q&A, display Slido so your attendees can see the questions that are being answered.